emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching, but no sort of watchlists. ⚠️
 1. Decent sorting options but more media discovery tools could be added. ⚠️

 ***
+## 456movie
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. 15 sources, but they dont auto-switch if one fails. ⚠️
+1. Site has auto-next but its currently broken. ❌
+1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. Has movies, shows, anime? ✔️
+1. Site has continue watching, watchlists history etc. ✔️
+1. Has AI recommendation tool, but more could be added in terms of media discoverability. ⚠️

+***
+## Autoembed
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is solid, feels very modern. ✔️
+1. Site has subtitles for most content. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does have watchlist when you signup. ✔️
+1. Site has decent sorting options, but more discoverability options would be nice. ⚠️

+***
 ## Nunflix